“I believe the Judiciary has

 courts of Justice as an extension of the Federal Ministry of Justice.
 I cannot

-condone any attempt to destroy the judicial system in this country using me as
+condone any attempt to destroy the judicial system in this country using me as a scapegoat.”

 That was Justice Yahaya Jinadu before he voluntarily